Glossary of firearms terms: N

 American organization that lists its goals as the protection of the Second Amendment of the United States Bill of Rights and the promotion of firearm ownership rights as well as marksmanship, firearm safety, and the protection of hunting and self-defense in the United States.
 The NRA is also the sanctioning body for most marksmanship competition in the United States, from the local to international level (particularly bullseye style events).

-A National Rifle Organization of a non-US country or state.
+A National Rifle Association of a non-US country or state.